WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Katie Basile**
 <br>Multimedia Director/Producer, KYUK

+>”The American Archive of Public Broadcasting (AAPB) gives communities access to the recorded history of their region.
+In Southwest Alaska so much of the history is shared through oral storytelling.
+By making [KYUK's](https://americanarchive.org/participating-orgs/1703) archive accessible to the public, people are able to go back and see Elders who have passed away and hear the stories that might have otherwise been lost.
+With the AAPB's dedication to preserving our audio/visual history, culture thrives as well. - Gabby Hiestand Salgado and Katie Basile"

 **Leslie Bourgeois (SPAC Co-Chair)**
 <br>Archivist, Louisiana Public Broadcasting

+>"The AAPB is a wonderful collaborator that is helping close the gap between preservation efforts and audience awareness.
+[The Louisiana Digital Media Archive](http://ladigitalmedia.org/) has applied for grants with the AAPB to preserve content in the LDMA collection and now master copies of the programs are preserved for posterity at the Library of Congress and links-out to LDMA's website are provided on the AAPB.
+Having this kind of cross-reference only benefits the historic series such as [*En Français*](https://americanarchive.org/special_collections/en-francais), [*Louisiana: The State We're In*](https://americanarchive.org/catalog?f%5Bseries_titles%5D%5B%5D=Louisiana%3A+The+State+We%27re+In&f[access_types][]=online), and [*A Taste of Louisiana with Chef John Folse*](https://americanarchive.org/catalog?utf8=%E2%9C%93&f%5Baccess_types%5D%5B%5D=online&f%5Bcontributing_organizations%5D%5B%5D=Louisiana+Public+Broadcasting+%28LA%29&q=%22A+Taste+of+Louisiana+with+Chef+John+Folse%22)."

 **Jack Brighton**
 <br>Archivist/Developer, Illinois Public Media

+>”Like other public radio stations who first went on the air some 100 years ago, [WILL](https://americanarchive.org/participating-orgs/1760) has many thousands of historical records in the form of audiovisual archives.
+These recordings reflect the power of broadcasting as an educational medium, and document both the momentous and the mundane events of the 20th century.
+These records of the past help us understand who we are today and how we got here.
+The AAPB has become the center-point for preserving this history and making it accessible now and in the future.
+WILL is proud to contribute everything we can to the project.”

 **Robert Chehoski**
 <br>Manager, Media Management and Archives, KQED